MileHacker Logo

 Shoulder Season April - May & Sept - Oct

 Temperatures are pleasant.
-Crowds are smaller.
+The crowds are smaller.
 Accommodation prices are often lower, yielding better value.
 This period suits sightseeing, hiking, and outdoor activities.
-The sea is warm for bathing in late spring and early autumn.
+The sea is warm for bathing in late spring and late summer/early autumn.
 Rainfall possibility higher during The month of october.

 Low Season November - March

 Lowest prices for flights and lodging.
-Very few tourists, allowing a quieter experience.
+Not many tourists, allowing a quieter experience.
 Mild winter climate typically has sunny days, making it a time for golf, cultural visits, and regional exploration without crowds.
 Cooler temperatures and higher rain chances.
-Some tourist businesses may close.
+Some visitor businesses may close.

 Ideal Activity Timing